m4sterbunny/atlas/land.md

 Before Atlas Network launched its marketplace, creating a decentralized and economically secure node network presented several challenges:

-- Creating your network effect: Either protocols or a community must work to set up a decentralized network; consuming significant time, resources, and capital.
+- Creating your network effect: either protocols or a community must work to set up a decentralized network; consuming significant time, resources, and capital.
-- Security Concerns: A lack of decentralization erodes the economic security necessary to protect node networks from attacks.
+- Security Concerns: a lack of decentralization erodes the economic security necessary to protect node networks from attacks.
-- Complexity: Deploying and managing nodes across diverse infrastructure providers is complicated and time-consuming.
+- Complexity: deploying and managing nodes across diverse infrastructure providers is complicated and time-consuming.

 Atlas Network tackles these challenges head-on.
 Whether you are a solo node operator looking to earn; a Gaming, AI, or blockchain protocol looking to ensure decentralization and security; or a platform seeking more validators, Atlas Network gets you more nodes.